john-klein/john-klein.github.io/index.md

 # Responsibility

-I have been leading the automation teaching team since 2012.
+I led the automation teaching team between 2012 and 2019.
 This team has 12 tenured members, 4 non teaching staff members and from 2 to 6 temporary members.
 We are responsible for teaching units dealing with computer engineering, automatic control and signal processing in the faculty of sciences of technologies.
 We teach every year to around 500 students.